 - “Kingdom Hall,” not “church,” as though Jesus did not inaugurate the kingdom in his earthly ministry.
 (False—he did!
 Luke 11:20; 17:21).
 And the kingdom continues to "come," although it will come more fully in next age.

 - By using idiosyncratic terminology, the organization reinforces a boundary between insiders and outsiders.
 This also bolsters the JW claims to be the "one true church."

 - ERROR: There are multiple names for Christ-followers in the NT, like brothers and sisters, believers, friends, saints, Christians and disciples—although only in Acts.
-Witnesses is not one of them.
+"Witnesses" is found throughout the NT, though not as the primary designation of Christ-followers.
 Similarly, there are various collective terms for God’s people, like assembly (church), body of Christ, and The Way.

 - “New World Translation” – an English Bible, with passages that don’t match JW theology altered.